Skip to navigation Skip to content

 • details of any court order or written care arrangement, including the date it started

-Note: if the notifying customer advises there is a written care arrangement, ask them to supply a copy of the current version of the arrangements if they are not documented.
+Note: if the notifying customer advises there is a written care arrangement that applies to the child/ren, whether currently being followed or not, ask them to supply a copy if not already provided.

 When gathering relevant information, quality care conversations with customers helps to get a timely accurate outcome for both customers.

-Use open ended questions to establish and clarify change in care details including date of event and pattern of care, such as
+Use open ended questions to confirm and clarify change in care details including date of event and pattern of care, such as

 • Which child/ren does the change relate to?